TheRareFew/jocus-app/docs/design/overview/prd.md

-# JOCUS - Meme Creation Platform
+# JOCUS - Standup Comedy Creation Platform
 ## Product Requirements Document

 ### Overview
-Jocus is a creator-first platform focused on empowering meme creators through intelligent content analysis and creation tools.
-While maintaining a basic viewing experience, our core focus is on providing creators with powerful tools and insights to optimize their content.
+Jocus is a creator-first platform focused on empowering comedy creators through intelligent content analysis and creation tools.
+While maintaining a basic viewing experience, our core focus is on providing creators with powerful tools and insights to optimize their standup comedy bits.

 ### Target Audience
 #### Primary: Content Creators (Core Focus)
-- Meme creators looking for insights and tools to improve their content
+- Comedy creators looking for insights and tools to improve their content
-- Users interested in understanding what makes content go viral
+- Users interested in understanding what makes comedy bits successful
 - Content creators seeking audience insights and analytics
-- Both novice creators looking to start and experienced creators wanting to optimize
+- Both novice comedians looking to start and experienced creators wanting to optimize

 #### Secondary: Content Consumers (MVP Implementation)
 - Basic viewing and engagement functionality